DeepScribe: Localization and Classification of Elamite Cuneiform Signs Via Deep Learning: Methods

 \subsection{Sign Classifier}

-We use a ResNet image classifier to map tablet image regions containing a single sign to a sign class.
+We use a ResNet \cite{He_2016} image classifier to map tablet image regions containing a single sign to a sign class.
 The classifier maps an image to a 141-dimensional vector of logits, which we use to rank predictions and compute top-k results.
-Image regions were resized and padded to 50 x 50 pixels before input into the network.
-During initial experiments, we found that data augmentation (RandomAffine, ColorJitter, and RandomPerspective as implemented in torchvision) as well as standard BatchNorm layers are effective at preventing overfitting, and thus do not apply any kind of weight decay.
-The classifier network was trained using the Adam optimizer, with initial learning rate 1e-3 for a maximum 500 epochs across all experiments.
-A learning rate schedule with a patience of 5 epochs was used to reduce learning rate by a factor of 10 when validation loss plateaus.
-After 10 epochs of no improvement, learning was terminated.
+Image regions are resized and padded to 50 x 50 pixels before input into the network.
+During initial experiments, we found that data augmentation (RandomAffine, ColorJitter, and RandomPerspective as implemented in TorchVision \cite{torchvision2016}) as well as standard BatchNorm layers are effective at preventing overfitting, and thus do not apply any kind of weight decay.
+Early experiments indicated that additional image processing such as Gaussian smoothing and Otsu thresholding \cite{Kurita1992} provided no benefit during training - likely due to such transforms being well-captured by a ResNet's convolutional filters.
+The classifier network is trained using the Adam optimizer, with initial learning rate 1e-3 for a maximum 500 epochs across all experiments.
+A learning rate schedule with a patience of 5 epochs is used to reduce learning rate by a factor of 10 when validation loss plateaus.
+After 10 epochs of no improvement, learning is terminated.
 The classifier was implemented in PyTorch \cite{NEURIPS2019_9015} using the TIMM library \cite{timm} of predefined model architectures.
 Statistics were computed at the final epoch of training.
-Interestingly, we found that using pre-trained models (obviously trained on a very different domain) improved convergence time but not validation performance.
+Interestingly, we find that using pre-trained models (obviously trained on a very different domain) improve convergence time but not validation performance.
 To remove unexpected confounding variables, we perform all analyses in this paper on randomly initialized models.
 We train all classification models on ground-truth, human-annotated hotspot regions and perform tests on both held-out ground-truth hotspots and hotspots predicted by the object detector described in Section \ref{sec:det}.

-We experimented with several methods to address severe class imbalance during classifier training, including reweighting per-class loss using inverse frequencies \cite{King01logisticregression}, reweighting with inverse log-frequencies, and using the focal loss \cite{DBLP:journals/corr/abs-1708-02002} that was also used to train the RetinaNet sign detector.
-However, results were inconclusive (See Appendix \ref{sec:reweight}) and we perform end-to-end inference using a classifier trained using the unweighted cross-entropy loss.
+We experiment with several methods to address severe class imbalance during classifier training, including reweighting per-class loss using inverse frequencies \cite{King01logisticregression}, reweighting with inverse log-frequencies, and using the focal loss \cite{DBLP:journals/corr/abs-1708-02002} that was also used to train the RetinaNet sign detector.
+However, results are inconclusive (see Appendix \ref{sec:reweight}) and we perform end-to-end inference using a classifier trained using the unweighted cross-entropy loss.